What is the course about?

 By the end of this course you should be able to...

-Critically evaluate different theories on religious coexistence and understand how and why the situation altered over the period.
+Critically evaluate different theories on religious coexistence and understand how and why the situation altered over

 What level is the course and do I need any particular skills?